What is a board certified Mohs surgeon?

 Will there be restrictions?

 We ask that you keep the surgical area dry for 24 to 48 hours after surgery.
 Please shower or bathe the night before or morning of the surgery.
-Also shaving away any hair the night before the surgery can be helpful.
+Also shaving away any hair the night before the surgery.

 We are excited to offer various treatments to help your wellbeing and look of your skin.
 While we strive to provide the latest content on Babcocok Dermatology’s website, is not to be taken as medical advice.
 Babcock Dermatology is not responsible for any omissions of information or any damages arising from the content on our website.
 For any treatment it is important for you to understand that results and individual experience may vary.
 For many dermatologic treatments common side effects include numbness, discomfort, bruising, and swelling.
 Rare side effects can occur.
 Before your cosmetic treatment we provide an informed consent which is a document with the common side effects and cost of the procedure written out.
 We also encourage patients to ask any questions before a treatment.